 Wakefield, Va. (http://www.nws.noaa.gov/climate/index.php?wfo=akq).

 For graphs of precipitation, visit the Southeast Regional Climate Center (Chapel Hill, N.C) at http://www.sercc.com/climateinfo/precip_maps, where you can find maps of total precipitation and percent of normal precipitation for the past 7, 30, 60, or 90 days; or the NWS’ Advanced Hydrologic Prediction Service at http://water.weather.gov/precip/ for a map of precipitation nationwide or by state, with capability to show county boundaries, and archives available for specific days, months, or years.
-Shown below are the Southeast Regional Climate Center’s provisional (still needing verification) maps of the percent-of-normal precipitation for the previous 30 days, 60 days, and 90 days, through May 31, 2015.
+Shown below are the Southeast Regional Climate Center’s preliminary maps of the percent-of-normal precipitation for the previous 30 days, 60 days, and 90 days, through May 31, 2016.

-According to the U.S. Geological Survey WaterWatch for Virginia (online at http://waterwatch.usgs.gov/classic.php?m=mv01d&r=va&w=real%2Cmap), average stream flow values for May 2015 at 151 stream gages in Virginia and just beyond the state border were in the normal range at about 63 percent of gages, below normal at about 28 percent, and much below normal at about 9 percent.
+According to the U.S. Geological Survey WaterWatch for Virginia (online at http://waterwatch.usgs.gov/index.php?m=mv01d&r=va&w=map), monthly average stream flow values for May 2016 at 151 stream gages in Virginia and just beyond the state border were in the normal range at 24% of gages, below normal at 1%, above normal at 52%, and much above normal at 23%.
 The color-coded, flow-percentile map for this period is shown below.
 The color codes/percentile classes used by USGS to compared flows to historical records for the month are shown in the chart below the map.

 D0 = abnormally dry;